-Doppler Studies Specialist
+Doppler Studies Specialist in New York

-Carotid and Transcranial Doppler Studies Q & A
+What Are Carotid and Transcranial Doppler Studies?

 Doppler studies use ultrasound waves to assess structures and processes inside the body.
-One of the most familiar uses of ultrasound is in obstetrics where the technique is used to evaluate the developing fetus.
+One of the most familiar uses of ultrasound is in obstetrics, where the technique is used to evaluate the developing fetus.
 Doppler ultrasound studies are also used in other areas of medicine, including neurology, where they can be useful in assessing blood flow to and in the brain.
-Carotid Doppler studies use ultrasound energy to look for blockages or narrowing in the two carotid arteries that supply the brain with oxygen-rich blood.
-The carotid arteries are located on either side of the neck.
-A transcranial Doppler study evaluates the flow of blood inside the skull.

-Carotid and transcranial Doppler studies usually are performed to assess a person’s risk of having a stroke of transient ischemic attack (TIA or “mini-stroke”), emboli or other issues related to blood flow in the brain, or to manage treatment in patients at risk for these issues.
+Carotid and transcranial Doppler studies are usually performed to assess a person’s risk of having a stroke of transient ischemic attack (TIA or “mini-stroke”), emboli, or other issues related to blood flow in the brain, or to manage treatment in patients at risk for these issues.
 When assessing stroke risk, they’re often ordered in patients who have:

 • high blood pressure (hypertension)